codeinaire/hub-prac-tut/README.md

 # New GIT repos from CLI!

-I don't know about y'all, but I'm tired of having to go to the browser to create a new repo, all this switching of windows is such a bore, it interupts my workflow, and I don't really feel like An Actual Programmer (AAP) when I do it.
+I don't know about y'all, but I'm tired of having to go through the browser to create a new repo, all this switching of windows is such a bore, it interupts my workflow, and I don't really feel like An Actual Programmer (AAP) when I do it.
 Is there a better way?
-Can I get one step closer to the god-like powers of being An Actual Programmer Yes, ofcourse there is and yes, ofcourse you can.
-Our solution: The Command Line Interface (CLI)!
+Can I get one step closer to the god-like powers of An Actual Programmer!?
+Why, yes, ofcourse there is and yes, ofcourse you can.
+The solution: The Command Line Interface (CLI)!

 You must be wondering "Whaaaaaaaattttt... otherworldy magic have you summoned to assist in this task?".
-No magic whatsoever, just the wonders of programming.
+No magic, just the wonders of programming.
 If you want to get level up your CLI skills and get one step closer to being AAP all the while being able to create a brand new git repo from the CLI then read on!

 ## Intro

-There will be a few steps that we need to take to get to the goal:
+These will be the steps need to reach our end goal:

 1) Install and configure [Go](https://golang.org/doc/install) - this is a prerequiste for the hub tool.
 2) Install and configure [hub](https://github.com/github/hub) - this is the CLI tool that will give us the ability to create new repos from the CLI